-Do I Want to Be a GED Instructor?
+Should I Become a GED Instructor?

 General Educational Development (GED) instructors help adult students prepare for the GED high school equivalency exam.
 Most of these teachers work part-time during the mornings and evenings when adult students have time to spare for learning.
-Since these instructors lead classes of older students, they often do not have to worry about issues related to student discipline or motivation.
+Since these instructors lead classes of older students, they do not worry about issues related to student discipline or motivation.

-In most states, individuals who would like to pursue a career in GED instruction need to earn a bachelor's degree and obtain teacher certification.
-The type of certification required depends on the state.
+In most states, individuals looking to pursue a career in GED instruction need to earn a bachelor's degree and obtain teacher certification.
+The certification required depends on the state.
 Some states require certification in adult education, while others expect GED instructors to have an elementary or a secondary education certificate.
-The following table highlights the main requirements for working as a GED instructor, as reported by the U.S. Bureau of Labor Statistics, the median salary for adult literacy and high school equivalency diploma teachers was $50,280 as of May 2015.
+Prior teaching experience is preferred.
+Key skills for this position include patience, communication skills, and instructional skills.
+According to the U.S. Bureau of Labor Statistics, the median salary for adult literacy and high school equivalency diploma teachers was $50,280 as of May 2015.

-Step 1: Earn a Bachelor's Degree
+Step1: Earn a Bachelor's Degree

 A bachelor's degree is the minimum education requirement to teach GED preparation courses in most states.
-Many colleges and universities offer majors, minors or specializations in adult education.
+Many colleges and universities offer majors, minors, or specializations in adult education.
 In some states, those who already hold a bachelor's degree in another field may meet licensure requirements by completing a stand-alone teacher preparation program or workshop.
 Most teacher education programs include a substantial student teaching experience.
 Aspiring GED instructors should check their states' licensure requirements before selecting a program.